HarshGupta-283104/GITDEMO/Daily Practice.md

   <Li> Select the option as you want.
 Then start the repo.
   <li> Change the remote origin by git remote add origin link of HTTPS of github.</li>
   # This file is created to maintain the overview or contribution graph.
 2. If you want to change the repo remote or You have cloned any other repo on your local device or laptop.
+And you want to save the changes in other repo or in your new repo.
+<br> Then Follow these Steps
+  <li> Just copy the url of https or ssh  </li>